-Dr. Cragin began teaching at the School of Business Administration 1989.Prior to teaching he began his career with Amoco Oil Company (now BP).
+Dr. Cragin began teaching at the Plaster School of Business 1989.Prior to teaching he began his career with Amoco Oil Company (now BP).
 He worked as a mechanical engineer in their Chicago office for four years before going back for his MBA at Northwestern University.
 Upon graduation from the Kellogg Graduate School of Management, Dr. Cragin took a management development position with Criton Technologies (now Esterline) and had stints in Seattle, Long Island, and Joplin.

 Courses: Principles of Marketing, Marketing Strategy, and Strategic Management